 Reconstructive or plastic surgery

-Women who need a mastectomy may wish to consider breast reconstruction, which is surgery to rebuild the breast.
+After a mastectomy, a patient may wish to consider breast reconstruction, which is surgery to rebuild the breast.
 Breast reconstruction is performed by a reconstructive plastic surgeon.

 There are many methods to reconstruct the breast.
 It may be done with tissue from another part of the body or with synthetic or artificial implants.
 Certain options may be preferred for inflammatory breast cancer because radiation therapy (see below) is almost always needed.
 Talk with your doctor for more information and learn more about reconstruction options.